Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office should provide clear and detailed information about off-campus and on-campus housing options, as well as financial aid opportunities to support prospective students.
+Applicants commonly suggested that the admissions office provide more information about both on-campus and off-campus housing options, as well as detailed guidance on financial aid opportunities to support prospective students in making informed decisions.

 Information about Off or On Camus Housing & Financial aid.